Osmotic Blisters: The Plague of Resin Floors

 - Concentrated water-soluble material (organic or inorganic): the wild card.
 This can be traced to anything from the resin ingredients in the epoxy coating or concrete admixtures.
 Soluble salt content in concrete will do it, too.

 - Water: one concrete’s three core ingredients.
-MC always rises from the bottom of the slab to the top to reach compressive strength, concrete’s destination of choice.
+Moisture always rises from the bottom of the slab to the top to reach compressive strength, concrete’s destination of choice.

 There is no litmus test for osmotic blisters.
 However, relative humidity (RH) measurement provides installers with all-important data on concrete readiness.
 Equilibrated RH levels are reached when the slab’s RH% is “balanced” with that of its surrounding service temperature and RH.
 If RH is too high, builders must hold off on the installation of resin floors.